 In search of a voice…

-My writing started out as therapy for a polarised—to be explained later on—childhood.
+My writing started out as therapy for a polarised — to be explained later on — childhood.
 My own background had been stamped indelibly by my not having had a voice within the extended family I was born into.
-En famille, others had gorged themselves on yackety-yak, thereby filling the void left by my poor little mute tongue….
+Others in my family had gorged themselves on yackety-yak, thereby filling the void left by my poor little mute tongue….

 I wasn’t born without a tongue, so why couldn’t I waggle it?